reinhart1010/HAM/README.md

 ```

 #### Custom Comments Widget (HTML code)
 You can use an custom-made comments widget (e.g. JavaScript-based or `<iframe>` element) into HAM by placing the code under `_includes/custom-comments.html`.
-You can also use Jekyll-specific variables and attributes including `{{ site.url }}` to render custom widget code.
+You can also use Jekyll-specific variables and attributes including `site.title`, `site.ham.contributing.issue_url` and `page.tags` to render custom widget code.

 ```yaml
 ham: